UEABIO/physalia-R-course-2023/book/_main.md

 R is a programming language that you will write code in, and RStudio is an Integrated Development Environment (IDE) which makes working with R easier.
 Think of it as knowing English and using a plain text editor like NotePad to write a book versus using a word processor like Microsoft Word.
 You could do it, but it wouldn't look as good and it would be much harder without things like spell-checking and formatting.
 In a similar way, you can use R without R Studio but we wouldn't recommend it.
 The key thing to remember is that although you will do all of your work using RStudio for this course, you are actually using **two** pieces of software which means that from time-to-time, both of them may have separate updates.

-R and RStudio can be downloaded for free onto your [personal computers](https://www.rstudio.com/products/rstudio/)(see Appendices), but for convenience we will use a classroom space on **RStudio Cloud**.
+R and RStudio can be downloaded for free onto your [personal computers](https://www.rstudio.com/products/rstudio/)(see Appendices), but for convenience we will use a classroom space on **Posit cloud**.

-[RStudio Cloud](https://rstudio.cloud/) is a cloud-based service where we can log into remotely hosted servers that host our data analysis projects.
+[Posit cloud](https://rstudio.cloud/) is a cloud-based service where we can log into remotely hosted servers that host our data analysis projects.

-The advantage of using RStudio Cloud is that all the extra packages and functions you need for this course will already be installed.
+The advantage of using Posit cloud is that all the extra packages and functions you need for this course will already be installed.
 You can log-in to your workspace from any computer as long as you have an internet connection and remember you username and password.
-I can also "visit" your projects and help out when you get stuck, if they are hosted on RStudio Cloud.
+I can also "visit" your projects and help out when you get stuck, if they are hosted on Posit cloud.

 Eventually we will may also add extra tools like GitHub and RMarkdown for data reproducibility, literate and collaborative programming.

 By the end of this course I hope you will have the tools to confidently analyze real data, make informative and beautiful data visuals, and be able to analyze lots of different types of data.

-## Using RStudio Cloud
+## Using Posit cloud

 All of our sessions will run on cloud-based software.
 All you have to do is make a free account, and join our Workspace.